Table of Contents

 Is Almond Milk Better than Regular Milk for Weight Loss?

-As almond milk (unsweetened version) offers as much as 80% fewer calories than regular cow’s milk, it is considered highly effective in losing weight.
+As almond milk (unsweetened version) offers as much as 80% fewer calories than regular cow’s milk, it is highly effective in weight loss.

 Is Almond Milk Bad for Kidneys?